A wall of exposed bricks may look beautiful and sturdy but is quite porous.

 All these brands offer a variety of brick paint options to choose from.
 You can either pick a high-quality satin-finish, masonry or an acrylic-latex paint.

-If you are looking for a good whitewash paint for fireplaces brick, Giani Brick Transformations ( HERE on Amazon), is what I recommend.
+Other than walls, if you are looking for a good whitewash paint for fireplaces brick, Giani Brick Transformations is what I recommend using.

 Brick is porous and can easily absorb the moisture.
 At the same time, these can be expensive to replace if they get damaged.